Watch: What is Broomball?

 Key rules

 Mixed and women's games are non-checking.
 Men's games allow full body contact.
+Minor penalties are 2 minutes, majors are 5 or more.
+The penalised team plays shorthanded (4 on 5).

 Allowed

-- Using your broom to pass, shoot, and control the ball
+- Using your broom to pass, shoot, and control the ball (wrist shots and slap shots)

 Not allowed